Besov-ish spaces through atomic decomposition: Introduction

 \section{Introduction}

-Besov spaces $B^s_{p,q}(\mathbb{R}^n)$ were introduced by Besov \cite{besov}.
-This scale of spaces has been a favorite through the years, with thousands of references available.
-Perhaps two of its most interesting features is that many earlier classes of function spaces appears in this scale, as Sobolev spaces, and also that there are many equivalent ways to define $B^s_{p,q}(\mathbb{R}^n)$, in such way you can pick the more suitable one for your purpose.
+\changei{We changed the abstract a little bit.} Besov spaces $B^s_{p,q}(\mathbb{R}^n)$ were introduced by Besov \cite{besov}.
+This scale of spaces has been a favorite over we replaced "thought" by "over" the years, with thousands of references available.
+Perhaps two of its most interesting features is that many earlier classes of function spaces appear we replaced "appears" by "appear" in this scale, as Sobolev spaces, and also that there are many equivalent ways to define $B^s_{p,q}(\mathbb{R}^n)$, in such way that you we replaced "in such way you" by ïn such way that you" can pick the more suitable one for your purpose.
 The reader may see Stein \cite{stein}, Peetre \cite{peetre}, Triebel \cite{tbook} for an introduction of Besov spaces on $\mathbb{R}^n$.
-For a historical account on Besov spaces and related topics, see Triebel \cite{tbook} and the more short but useful Jaffard \cite{jaffard}, Yuan, Sickel and Yang \cite{ysy} and Besov and Kalyabin \cite{besov2}.\\
+For a historical account on Besov spaces and related topics, see Triebel \cite{tbook} and the shorter Replace "more short" by "shorter" but useful Jaffard \cite{jaffard}, Yuan, Sickel and Yang \cite{ysy} and Besov and Kalyabin \cite{besov2}.\\